radiantearth/.github/profile/README.md

-Radiant Earth Foundation is a nonprofit technology company working to expand access to geospatial data and machine learning models that can be used to address the impacts of climate change and support conservation efforts.
+**Radiant Earth Foundation is a nonprofit technology company working to expand access to geospatial data and machine learning models that can be used to address the impacts of climate change and support conservation efforts.**

+---

 Our primary initiatives: